maelfabien/maelfabien.github.io/_posts/2019-7-26-Explorium4.md

 tol=0.0001, verbose=0, warm_start=False)
 ```

-To access the results and the details of the GridSearch Cross Validation, simply use:
+To access the results and the details of the GridSearch Cross-Validation, simply use:

 ```python
 grid_search.cv_results_
 ```

-This gives access to the fitting time, the prediction time, the training score, the test score....
+This gives access to the fitting time, the prediction time, the training score, the test score...
 The average F1-Score on the test set of the Cross Validations can be computed by taking the mean of the test scores array:

 ```python
 np.mean(grid_search.cv_results_['mean_test_score'])